NxPKG/khulnasoft-docs/content/firewall/known-issues-and-faq/index.md

 There may be situations in which you want to enforce a blocking or challenging action but make exceptions for specific types of requests.

-Cloudflare supports two methods to allow requests through firewall rules expressions:
+Khulnasoft supports two methods to allow requests through firewall rules expressions:

 * Exclude a type of request from being blocked or challenged, for example based on IP address, ASN, or country.
 * Create an independent firewall rule with an _Allow_ action.

 {{<Aside type="note" header="Note">}}

-Cloudflare Firewall Rules does not bypass other security measures configured under **Security**.
+Khulnasoft Firewall Rules does not bypass other security measures configured under **Security**.

 {{</Aside>}}